 Chevy battery light comes on when there is a problem with the charging system.
-The most common problem that triggers the Chevy battery light to come on is a bad alternator or a faulty voltage regulator.
-Other issues include a bad battery, faulty instrument cluster, damaged wire harness, or loose contact.
+The most common cause of the Chevy battery light turning on is a bad alternator or a faulty voltage regulator.
+Other problems may include a bad battery, a faulty instrument cluster, a damaged wire harness, and loose contacts.

 The first step in troubleshooting Chevrolet battery problems is to test the charging system, including the battery and alternator.

 List of symptoms you may notice when your Chevrolet battery light comes on:

 - Low voltage - The alternator won't charge the battery

 - The car dies and won't start.

 - The engine keeps dying after a few minutes.

 - Engine cranks very slow.

 - Random warning lights on the dashboard